The Silmarillion: Quenta Silmarillion

 After the destruction of the Trees and the theft of the Silmarils, the Valar created the moon and the sun; they were carried across the sky in ships.
 At the same time, Men awoke; some later arrived in Beleriand and allied themselves to the Elves.
-Beren, a Man who survived the latest battle, wandered into Doriath, where he fell in love with the Elf maiden Lúthien, daughter of Thingol and Melian.
+Beren, a Man who had survived the latest battle, wandered into Doriath, where he fell in love with the Elf maiden Lúthien, daughter of Thingol and Melian.
 Thingol believed no mere Man was worthy of his daughter, and set a seemingly impossible price for her hand: one of the Silmarils.
 Undaunted, Beren set out, and Lúthien joined him, though he tried to dissuade her.
 Sauron, a powerful servant of Melkor, imprisoned Beren, but with Lúthien's help, he escaped.
 Together, they entered Melkor's fortress and stole a Silmaril from his crown.
 Amazed, Thingol accepted Beren, and the first union of Man and Elf occurred, though Beren was soon mortally wounded and Lúthien died of grief.
 Though the fates of Man and Elf after death would sunder them forever, she persuaded the Vala Mandos to make an exception for them.
 He gave Beren back his life and allowed Lúthien to renounce her immortality and live as a mortal in Middle-earth.
 Thus, after they died, they would share the same fate.

 The Noldor, emboldened by the couple's feat, attacked Melkor again, with a great army of Elves, Dwarves, and Men.
 But Melkor had secretly corrupted some of the Men, and the Elvish host was utterly defeated in the Fifth Battle.

 Húrin and Huor were brothers; Huor died in battle, but Melkor captured Húrin and cursed him to watch the downfall of his kin.
 Húrin's son, Túrin Turambar, was sent to Doriath, leaving his mother and unborn sister behind in his father's kingdom of Dor-lómin (which was overrun by the enemy).
 Túrin achieved many great deeds of valour, the greatest being the defeat of the dragon Glaurung.
 Despite his heroism, however, Túrin fell under the curse of Melkor, which led him to unwittingly murder his friend Beleg and marry and impregnate his sister Nienor Níniel, who had lost her memory through Glaurung's enchantment.
 Before their child was born, the dragon lifted the enchantment.
 Nienor took her own life, and Túrin threw himself upon his sword.